Pithikos/docummander/README.md

   * **Backup** - Since the documentation is a git project, if you make a mistake you can always go back

-## Documenting an existing project
+## Start documenting

+You can make a new project to just hold your documentation or you can use an already project to have its documentation on the side.

   1. Make a branch `gh-pages` in your project
   2. Copy the files from this project in there
   3. Go to <b>http://*username*.github.io/*repository*</b>

-## Documenting as a stand-alone

-Make a new project to hold your documentation and then do the steps as above.
+## Configuration

+The only needed configuration are some variables in `_config` mostly to fix paths.